 2. Goals: A goal is a general statement describing the desired results.
 It represents aspiration or sets future directions or destinations.

 3. Objectives: Objectives represent concrete actions needed to achieve the aspirations or steps required to reach predetermined destinations.

 From the aforementioned definitions, purpose supersedes goals, which, on the other hand, supersedes objectives.
 Furthermore, purpose and goal are general and abstract concepts while objectives are not only specific and concrete but also measurable.

 Purpose also influences goals and objectives.
-It provides the foundation for determining desired end result, as well as the general framework for driving toward this desired end result.
+It provides the foundation for determining desired results, as well as the general framework for driving toward this desired result.